 The prevalence of excess weight among Year 6 children varies across the electoral wards from 31.7% in Kingswood to 51.3% in Central, although Marfleet, Orchard Park, Newington & Gipsyville, and North Carr have the highest number of Year 6 children who are living with excess weight (range 296 to 337).
-The prevalence in Central, Marfleet and St Andrew's & Docklands are significantly higher than Hull, and the prevalence in Kingswood, Holderness and Sutton are significantly lower than Hull.
+Compared to the Hull average, the prevalence is significantly higher in Central, Marfleet and St Andrew's & Docklands, and significantly lower in Kingswood, Holderness and Sutton.